kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 * Initial release of Stock Dependencies for WooCommerce

 == Upgrade Notice ==

+= 1.5 =
+Performance improvements
+Cancelling an order restocks dependencies
+Verified compatibility with WordPress 5.9 and WooCommerce 6.4

 = 1.4 =
 Reduces frequency of certain plugin queries